todogroup/ospology/ospo-book/content/en/00-chapter.md

 ---
-title: "Chapter 0: What is this book about?"
+title: "What is this book about?"
 status: Completed
 ---